301 Redirect SEO Guide (2026): Fix Rankings & Prevent Traffic Loss

 Why 301 Redirects Are Critical for SEO

 Search engines treat URLs as unique entities.
-If you change URLs without redirects, Google treats the new page as brand new — meaning:
+If you change URLs without redirects, Google treats the new page as brand new.
+Before making any changes, it is critical to perform a complete SEO audit to identify high-value pages and prevent ranking loss.

 - Rankings reset